graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 [RFC7231](https://datatracker.ietf.org/doc/html/rfc7231).

 Note: If a client does not supply the `Accept` header then the server may respond with an error, or with any content type it chooses.
-To ensure you client gets something useful, it should indicate the media types it supports.
+To ensure your client gets something useful, it should indicate the media types it supports.

 If the client supplies an `Accept` header, the client SHOULD include the media